|

 ESPN Releases 2004 WSOP DVD Set

 ESPN Original Entertainment and DVD Marketing Inc. has released a DVD set of the 2004 World Series of Poker's Main Event, currently available for online purchase at www.espnshop.com.
 Additional vendors remain to be announced.
-The three-disk DVD set includes a total of 11 hours of footage from the WSOP's Main Event, spanning six days.
-Footage is displayed in full-screen digital video.

 Wednesday, 29 June 2005